NilsRodrigues/nonlineardotplots/README.md

 # nonlineardotplots
-Implementation of the algorithm described in the paper "Nonlinear Dot Plots" by Nils Rodrigues and Daniel Weiskopf
+An implementation of the algorithm described in "Nonlinear Dot Plots" by Nils Rodrigues and Daniel Weiskopf will soon be published here.